Mar-a-Lago: The Winter White House

 And of course, part of the house is sectioned off to serve as a private part-time residence for the presidential candidate and his current wife, Melania, and Barron, the couple’s ten-year-old son.

-The problem with the airport remains.
-Trump has launched several lawsuits asking traffic to be re-routed, but the best settlement he has gotten is an agreement that the airport will make an effort at noise mitigation.
+The problem with the airport remained.
+Trump launched several lawsuits asking traffic to be re-routed, but the best settlement he got pre-presidency was an agreement that the airport will make an effort at noise mitigation.

-Since Candidate Trump has become President-Elect Trump, the Secret Service will undoubtedly have the final say as to the air approaches to the nearby Palm Beach airport.
+Since Donald Trump has now become President Trump, the Secret Service will now have final say over the air approaches to the nearby Palm Beach airport.

 For a lovely photo essay of Mar-a-Lago, visit the Palm Beach Post.